New Jersey Sued Over Laws Requiring Permits to Buy and Carry Guns

 In their filing, the plaintiffs rely heavily on the landmark U.S. Supreme Court decision in New York State Rifle and Pistol Association v.
 Bruen, from June 2022, and the 2008 decision in District of Columbia v.
 Heller.

 In Heller, the court ruled that the Second Amendment guarantees an individual’s right to keep and bear arms.
 In Bruen, the court ruled that citizens have a constitutional right to carry a gun in public for self defense and do not have to show a “special need.”
-The court scrapped a two-step means test that courts had been using to determine if gun regulation was constitutional.
+The court scrapped a two-step means test that courts had been using to determine whether gun regulation was constitutional.

-The court ruled that if the law fits within the plain text of the Constitution and is in line with the law at the time the amendment was written, then it is Constitutional.
+The court ruled that if the law fits within the plain text of the Constitution and is in line with the law at the time the amendment was written, then it is constitutional.

-The plaintiffs point out that there were no licensing or permitting regimes in 1791 when the Second Amendment was ratified.
+The plaintiffs point out that there were no licensing or permitting regimes in 1791, when the Second Amendment was ratified.
 So, under Bruen, such systems are unconstitutional.

 “We’re very optimistic that this case will eventually be the means by which we finally dismantle New Jersey’s unconstitutional permitting policies and liberate their citizens from their anti-gun tyranny,” Erich Pratt, senior vice president of Gun Owners of America, wrote in a statement online.